 New courses and campi

-In the 70’s and the 80’s, the ETF-SC implemented various courses, as the one ones in Main Roads, Sanitation, Electronics, Electrotechnics, Telecommunications and Refrigeration and Air Conditioning, mainly motivated by the “Brazilian miracle” movement, which fomented the use of technology to economical development.
-In 1988, the school started offering the Telecommunications and Refrigeration and Air Conditioning courses in São José, a city in the metropolitan region of Florianópolis, in a building granted by the prefecture.
+In the 70’s and the 80’s, the ETF-SC implemented various courses, as the ones in Main Roads, Sanitation, Electronics, Electrotechnics, Telecommunications and Refrigeration and Air Conditioning, mainly motivated by the “Brazilian miracle” movement, which fomented the use of technology to economical development.
+In 1988, the school started offering the Telecommunications and Refrigeration and Air Conditioning courses in São José, a city in the metropolitan region of Florianópolis, in a building granted by the city hall.
 Three years later, the institution established the São José Unity, in installations of its own.
-It was the first unity of the current structure of IFSC outside the catarinense main capital.
+It was the first unity of the current structure of IFSC outside the capital of the state of Santa Catarina.

 At the beginning of the 90’s, with the arrival of the services and computers era, the ETF-SC started offering courses as Computers, Nursery and Workplace Safety.
 In 1994, the third unity of the institution was implanted, being the first in the countryside of Santa Catarina, in Jaraguá do Sul, in the north region of the state.
 At the time, the offered courses were Textile Industry and Electromechanics.
 A year later, in the city of Joinville, they started offering the Nursery Technical Course, as an extension of the Florianópolis unity.